 Can’t believe I almost put this series off until they were all out.
 I’ve only seen two episodes of Fruits Basket and one of Fairy Gone, but I’m pretty confident that I can say this will be my favourite of the three.
 So, before I get to exactly why, you should know that there will be spoilers beyond this point, so this is your chance to watch it quickly and then come back.
 Otherwise, read on…

-Tanjiro and Nezuko traveled across Japan in search of the demon slayer trainer, Sakonji Urokodaki.
+Tanjiro and Nezuko travelled across Japan in search of the demon slayer trainer, Sakonji Urokodaki.
 Giyu told them that he may be able to help return Nezuko to human, well, at least give them the strength to beat it out of a top demon.
 Can’t wait for that!
 Anyhow, as they trek up a mountain they notice the lights on in a shrine, but then Tanjiro smells blood.

 What did you think?